Ear cleaners to avoid

 When it comes to cleaning your ears at home, there are several different methods and a huge range of misconceptions.
-Following the wrong advice can permanently damage your hearing, so it’s important that you’re taking proper care if you do decide to clean your ears at home.
+Following the wrong advice can permanently damage your hearing, so it’s important to take proper care if you do decide to clean your ears at home.

-A popular method of DIY ear cleaning, ear candling involves placing a lit, hollow, cone-shaped candle into the ear canal and, while many people online claim how effective it is, we don’t recommend it as a treatment.
+A popular method of DIY ear cleaning is ear candling, this involves placing a lit, hollow, cone-shaped candle into the ear canal, while many people online claim how effective it is, we don’t recommend it as a treatment.
 This is because it can cause serious injuries and burns, and has been known to pierce the inside of the ear.

 Inserting items in your ear